Sunday, 21 June 2015

 Following that, with our bread basket refilled, we pressed on to steak with green peppercorn sauce (for Keith) and roast duckling (for me).

 A plate of cheese was soon dispatched, and then we had a cherry sabayon and a rhubarb crumble with lemon ice-cream.

-Whilst eating these we enjoyed the murmur of conversation around us, the coming and going of the waitresses, the cutlery, crockery and glassware – all a big contrast with last night’s windswept pizza from a box.
+Whilst eating we enjoyed the murmur of conversation around us, the coming and going of the waitresses, the sparkling cutlery, crockery and glassware – all a big contrast with last night’s windswept pizza from a box.

-As we were leaving the restaurant at about 9:30, we saw a sight that we had never seen before in France.
+As we were leaving the restaurant at about 9:30, we saw something that we had never seen before in France.
 Some diners arrived and were told, politely but firmly, that they were too late.
 We had always been impressed with how people could walk in at any hour and be served, but evidently times were changing.

 The walk back to the tent confirmed that Keith’s leg was much improved.
 The test would come in the morning, but we did not need to worry about that tonight.